 where $x_0$ and $x_1$ represent the initial and target states, respectively, $x_t$ denotes the interpolated state at time $t$, and $v_\theta$ is the flow vector predicted by the model.

-\textbf{Motion Perception Module (MPM).} A significant challenge lies in adapting the powerful motion priors learned by existing image-to-video diffusion models.
+\textbf{Motion Perception Module (MPM).} Adapting powerful motion priors from image-to-video diffusion models poses a key challenge.
 These models excel at generating dynamic, moving scenes from a static image.
 Our objective, however, is to leverage this pretrained temporal knowledge for a distinct task: generating structurally static videos that exhibit dynamic color variations.
+Here, the ‘dynamic color’ sequence is an intermediate RGB motion-map representation that encodes per-pixel 3D displacements.
 This creates a core conflict, as the model must learn to translate its ingrained understanding of physical displacement into a new domain of temporal color evolution.

 To resolve this conflict and effectively guide the model's adaptation, we introduce the Motion Perception Module (MPM).
 The MPM is designed to identify semantic regions within the static scene that are plausible candidates for these color dynamics.
-We first employ a pretrained motion feature extractor, OmniMAE~\citep{omnimae}, to derive motion-aware patch-level features $\mathbf{S}$ from the input static image.
+We first employ a pretrained motion feature extractor, OmniMAE~\cite{omnimae}, to derive motion-aware patch-level features $\mathbf{S}$ from the input static image.
 To embed motion information into the diffusion process, we introduce \textit{Motion-aware Adaptive Normalization} (MAdaNorm).
-While inspired by conditional injection mechanisms like AdaIN~\citep{dit}, our proposed module is specifically designed for 4D motion generation.
+While inspired by conditional injection mechanisms like AdaLN~\cite{dit}, our proposed module is specifically designed for 4D motion generation.
 Unlike global conditioning approaches, MAdaNorm performs token-wise modulation driven by motion-aware features, enabling fine-grained control over temporal coherence in a geometrically consistent manner.
 Specifically, after spatial alignment of motion features $\mathbf{S}$ by resizing them to match the DiT token sequence length, token-wise adaptive parameters are generated through linear layers.
 For intermediate features $\mathbf{F}^i_t \in \mathbb{R}^{N \times d}$ in the $i$-th DiT block, the process is as follows: